Supreme Court Overturns Chevron Deference: Potential Impacts on the Oil and Gas Industry

 Supreme court chevron deference blog birds photo

-This article was originally published by World Oil Magazine on November 5, 2024, by Bill Palmer, Product Marketing Manager.
+This article on the Chevron Deference was originally published by World Oil Magazine on November 5, 2024, by Bill Palmer, Product Marketing Manager.
 We are excited that our internal EHS-industry experts can provide guidance not only to our Cority audience but also to the broader industry.
 Thank you World Oil for sharing this piece with your readers.

 The U.S. Supreme Court’s recent decision to overturn the 40-year-old Chevron deference doctrine marks a significant shift in administrative law that could have far-reaching implications for highly regulated industries, including the oil and gas sector.
 In Loper Bright Enterprises v.
 Raimondo, June 2024, the Supreme Court ruled that courts should no longer automatically defer to federal agencies’ interpretation of ambiguous statutes, reasoning that this gave undue and unchecked power to administrative agencies.
 This ruling fundamentally alters how courts will interpret ambiguous statutes and agency regulations moving forward.